gaebar/gaebar.github.io/src/pages/index/index.md

 My name is **_Gaetano Barreca_**.
 I am a creative, ambitious, and enterprising software engineer.

+A recognized / top ten seller published Italian novelist and former archeologist.
+I love art, collecting first editions of my favorite books and going to long walks.
+I have proudly worked at the British Museum and the Estorick Collection of Modern Italian Art.

 <span class="secondary-text">

 To know more, see my [CV](/about/cv).